Thomas J. Kinne

-Thomas J. Kinne (born 26 February 1961 in Niederbieber-Segendorf, today part of Neuwied, Germany) is a German translator, author, editor, proofreader, travel writer, movie expert, comic-book collector.
+Thomas J. Kinne (born 26 February 1961 in Niederbieber-Segendorf, today part of Neuwied, Germany) is a German translator, author, editor, proofreader, travel writer, movie expert, and comic-book collector.
 He became widely known in his home country for his frequent appearances as a contestant and winner on a wide variety of game shows on German and U.S. television.
 Since 2018, he is one of the “chasers” on Gefragt – Gejagt, the German version of the U.K. game show The Chase.

 Early life

 After graduating from Werner-Heisenberg-Gymnasium in Neuwied and completing his mandatory service in the German Bundeswehr, Kinne studied at University of Mainz in Germany and spent a year at San Francisco State University in California.
 During this time, he started freelancing as a script translator for various German television producers and networks.
 His work included dubbing scripts for American TV series such as Cheers and Hill Street Blues, but he also translated German entertainment programs as well as historic and scientific documentaries into English for broadcast outside of Germany.
 He has since established his own translation service and translates mostly books on film and comics.
 He also writes travel literature and collects comic books.